OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 ## 6 Implementation Guidance

+In this section we slightly touch upon the implementation of various concepts.
+Note that for the actual implementation it is better to always refer to the documentation of the secrets managing system of your choice as this will be better up to date than any secodnary document such as this cheatsheet.

 ### 6.1 Key Material Management Policies

 Key material management is discussed in the [Key management Secret CheatSheet](cheatsheets/Key_Management_Cheat_Sheet)